csebooks/artificial-intelligence/content.en/ii-problem-solving/_index.md

 _NSW_, meaning there are obstacles to the north, west, and south, and does an update using the equation bo = UPDATE(b), yielding the 4 locations shown in Figure 4.18(a).
 You can inspect the maze to see that those are the only four locations that yield the percept NWS .

 Next the robot executes a Move action, but the result is nondeterministic.
-The new be- lief state, ba = PREDICT(bo,Move), contains all the locations that are one step away from the locations in bo.
+The new belief state, ba = PREDICT(bo,Move), contains all the locations that are one step away from the locations in bo.
 When the second percept, NS , arrives, the robot does UPDATE(ba,NS ) and finds that the belief state has collapsed down to the single location shown in Figure 4.18(b).
 That’s the only location that could be the result of

 UPDATE(PREDICT(UPDATE(b,NSW ),Move),NS ) .